Family: Man left woman to die on freeway during first date

 Falzone said Cormican called the highway patrol later that morning and told investigators McChesney would only talk if given full immunity.
 They refused.

 “McChesney drank alcohol to the point where he became impaired,” Falzone said.
 “McChesney carelessly and negligently operated that motorcycle.
-He then failed to render aid to Jenifer, and then left her on the highway.”
+He then failed to render aid to Jennifer, and then left her on the highway.”

 According to court documents, McChesney was released from federal prison in November after serving time for fleeing a halfway house.
 He was there while completing a sentence on a firearms conviction.
 His specific hometown in New York could not immediately be determined.